nirajan-khatiwada/quick-reference/content/posts/pages/networkReact/tanstack.md

     // }

-    // Invalidating the cache after mutation is successful to refetch data from server
+    // Invalidating the cache after mutation is successful to forcefully refetch data from server even if there is data in cache

     // onSuccess: (data,id) => {
     // if server doesnt returns updated data